dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 You can use the `HasColumnName` method to rename those columns:

 [!code-csharp[ColumnNames](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=ColumnNames)]

+> [!NOTE]
+> Most of the normal entity type configuration methods like [Ignore](/dotnet/api/microsoft.entityframeworkcore.metadata.builders.ownednavigationbuilder.ignore) can be called in the same way.

 ## Sharing the same .NET type among multiple owned types